binipringle/contracts/_texts/0-outline.md

 **RULE:**

 How do you show money damages would be inadequate?

-•	Goods/services are unique -- no established market for them (money can’t buy substitute)
+- Goods/services are unique - no established market for them (money can’t buy substitute)

 *can money buy you a substitute apartment?
-Can tenant move in somewhere else that would be a substitute apartment?* maybe. right now we are just looking at whether the apartment is unique or can be substituted. historically, land has been considered unique. typically and historically a sale of land or house is considered unique.
+Can tenant move in somewhere else that would be a substitute apartment?* Maybe. right now we are just looking at whether the apartment is unique or can be substituted.
+Historically, land has been considered unique. typically and historically a sale of land or house is considered unique.

-•	Subject of contract involves matters of taste or sentiment (money can’t buy substitute)
+- Subject of contract involves matters of taste or sentiment (money can’t buy substitute)

-•	Consider difficulty of proving expectation damages with reasonable certainty
+- Consider difficulty of proving expectation damages with reasonable certainty

 ---

-Money damages: Three theories

-•	Expectation: Put plaintiff in as good a position as they would have been in had contract been fully performed.
-•	Reliance: Put the plaintiff back in the position they would have been in had there been no contract.
-•	Restitution: Put the defendant back in the position they would have been in had there been no contract.

-Measuring Expectation
+There are three theories for measuring money damages.
+These are expectation, reliance and restitution.
+The choice of which measure of damages is within the court’s discretion, but there are guidelines. *always remember that the court has discretion with damages* it's in the court's discretion but there are guidelines and they're pretty useful.
+The starting point is courts always want to award damages whenever they can, because that's supposed to mirror exactly what happened if the contract had not been breached.
+Expectation damages and reliance damages are forward looking because they are trying to put the parties in the position they would have been in had the contract not been breached.
+Expectation is the goal and usually awarded.
+However, a court is likely to award reliance damages when ...
+A court is likely to award restitution damages when ...

 ---

-Net Benefit	+	All Costs actually expected

-Net Benefit	(amount by which the tenant expected to be better off) (here, 200x12 [they're getting a 1200 apartment for 1000 a month for a year]) +	All Costs actually Expected

-(expectation)

-+	incurred (1000 deposit + 825 I spent on furniture - but furniture can maybe be returned; or maybe can be used in next apartment)

-*aside: damages is numbers; looking at numbers and plugging them in, but also discussing it, and arguing both sides; the answer is a discussion; it's an argument; a

-(Reliance)

-Left Side
-What I expected to get out of the contract

-Revenues expected minus expected cost of performance

-Equivalent to profit expected

-Right Side
-•	What I ended up spending

-•	Anticipated costs incurred plus unanticipated costs incurred

-Restitution is often a lower amount than expectation and reliance because restitution is just what I paid out of pocket. so here it would be $1000.

----

-Sullivan v.
-O’Connor -
-Issue in this case is how to determine which measure of damages court will use

-Choice of which measure of damages is within the court’s discretion, but there are guidelines… *always remember that the court has discretion with damages* it's in the court's discretion but there are guidelines and they're pretty useful. the starting point is courts always want to award damages whenever they can, because that's supposed to mirror exactly what happened if the contract had not been breached - it's forward looking because it's trying to put the parties in the position they would have been in had the contract not been breached.

----

-SEE DAMAGES HANDOUT POSTED IN TWEN - 4 PAGES ABOUT DAMAGES - LITTLE REFERENCE GUIDE

-Three reasons given for when courts won’t award expectation damages

-•	(1)
-•	(2)
-•	(3)

-If Expectation is the goal and usually awarded:

-•	When is court likely to award reliance damages?

-•	When is court likely to award restitution damages?

----

-Non-pecuniary damages (Pain and suffering)
-•	Generally not recoverable (hard to measure)
-•	unless the contract involves non-pecuniary values.

-•	Recoverable in Sullivan?

-•	Where in the formula?

----

-Reason number one why court does not give expectations damages in Sullivan is because you can't put a value on happiness in having a nose you like more.
-It's subjective.
-The net benefit - the amount she expected to be better off - is too hard to calculate. it's subjective.

-Reason number 2 why court doesnt give expectations damages is because excessive.
-The doctor was not negligent.
-The court said the doctor performed according to custom and no malpractice. there was simply no guarantee. however, the doctor promised he'd give sullivan a perfect nose, and didn't deliver. so there was a breach of contract.

-Reason number three is plaintiff didn't ask for expectation damages.

-If plaintiff doesn't get expectation damages that leaves us with reliance or restitution.

-In this case restitution would have been too meager. restoration of the benefit conferred on the D (you get back the doctor fee and no other costs incurred - court says too meager)

-Reliance is just right. says the court.

-the three types of damages are not automatically equivalent to the three theories of contracts - bargain theory reliance theory restitution theory - damages are loosely related but they are not quite the same.
+Another kind of damages are non-pecuniary damages (Pain and suffering).
+These are generally not recoverable because they are hard to measure.

-if theres a contract you're going expectations Damages
+- If theres a contract you're going expectations damages

-if too speculative, reliance
+- If too speculative, reliance

-if there's no contract or if contract unenforceable, restitution damages
+- If there's no contract or if the contract is unenforceable, restitution damages

-final thing in case: one of the things she's asking for is non-pecuniary damages for pain and suffering.

-generally not recoverable (hard to measure)

-unless the contract involves non-pecuniary values. if k involves subject matter that is expected to be emotional. you have to look at k and ask if its foreseeable that k will lead to emotional harm. the typical sale of goods does not involve non-pecuniary damages.

-recoverable in Sullivan? yes.
+In Sullivan, one of the things she's asking for is non-pecuniary damages for pain and suffering.
+These are generally not recoverable (hard to measure) unless the contract involves non-pecuniary values. if k involves subject matter that is expected to be emotional. you have to look at k and ask if its foreseeable that k will lead to emotional harm. the typical sale of goods does not involve non-pecuniary damages.
+Are non-pecuniary damages recoverable in Sullivan? yes.
 Sullivan involves surgery and physical appearance and these are the kinds of things that involve physical pain and emotional pain and suffering.

-you have to make the case based on the facts that the case involves emotional values
+You have to make the case based on the facts that the case involves emotional values

-Where does emotional pain appear in the formula? costs incurred. in sullivan case unanticipated and anticipated -
+**Where does emotional pain appear in the formula? costs incurred. in sullivan case unanticipated and anticipated -**

 ---

-Example #1
+Example 1
 I have a bike worth $90
 I contract to sell it to you for $110
 I will have to pay $10 transportation costs to get it to you You breach before the bike is delivered